 This decision depends on two factors - your financial capacity and the diversification you want in your existing portfolio.

 Your risk tolerance also impacts this.
-You want diversification but don't want to increase your risk level.
+You want diversification but don't want to increase your risk level in structuring real estate deals.

 With whom do I invest?

 Selecting the counterparty for your investment can be tedious.
 Even the best documents cannot mitigate your risk of selecting the wrong counterparty.
-You should be very careful.
+You should be very careful while structuring real estate deals.
 You should be asking - who is the counterparty?
 What is their reputation in the market, are they best in the industry and can you develop certain level of trust with them?

 What do I get for my investment?

 By now, you must have developed preference for certain assets from the shortlist, and would like to finalize a few.
 But still we have long way to go.
 In this section we will be discussing the nitty-gritty of the investment.
-Some of these may have legal implication and you may want to consult a legal expert for advice.
+Some of these may have legal implication and you may want to consult a legal expert for advice for structuring real estate deals.

 Term: Most of the private investments in the real estate have a finite life.
 The exit is pre-defined with certain extension clauses.
 You should be asking - Does the term of the investment fit well into your existing portfolio?
 What are the terms for extensions?
 How will the event of extension impact your liquidity preference?
 Can you sell this investment to a third party before the maturity or during the extension period?

-Counterparty's skin in the game: What is the counterparty contributing, and in what form?
+Counterparty's skin in the game: What is the counterparty contributing in structuring real estate deals, and in what form?
 If the contribution from the owner is land, how is that valued?
 Is there any clawback provision?

 Preference: Are you getting any preference as an investor?
 It means a priority or preferential return on your investment before the counterparty receives any available cash.
 What happens when there is insufficient cash to pay the preference?
 Are the unpaid preferences not paid or accrued; and if they accrue, do they do so at a simple or compounded rate in a monthly, quarterly, or annual form?